boqiny/CorrectBench/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL), a free software license that aims to protect user freedoms.
-Under the GPL, you are free to use, modify, and distribute this software, but you must share any modifications under the same license.
+This project is licensed under the MIT License.
+Feel free to use and cite our work!

 ## Reference

 ```
-@misc{qiu2024correctbenchautomatictestbenchgeneration,
+@inproceedings{correctbench,
       title={{CorrectBench: Automatic Testbench Generation with Functional Self-Correction using LLMs for HDL Design}},
       author={Ruidi Qiu and Grace Li Zhang and Rolf Drechsler and Ulf Schlichtmann and Bing Li},
-      year={2024},
-      eprint={2411.08510},
-      archivePrefix={arXiv},
-      primaryClass={cs.SE},
+      year={2025},
+      booktitle={Design, Automation and Test in Europe (DATE)},
       url={https://arxiv.org/abs/2411.08510},
 }

 ```